ScotFestBC: The BC Highland Games is a Metro Vancouver Scottish festival that takes place in mid-June at Lafarge Lake in Coquitlam.

 Click any of the above links to jump to a specific topic, or continue reading to learn all about the event.

-ScotFestBC: The BC Highland Games & World Music Festival
+ScotFestBC: The BC Highland Games and World Music Festival

-ScotFestBC has been a terrific event for decades!
-If you like live music, cultural events, outdoor markets, athletic competitions, whisky and everything to do with Scotland, you’ll love this event!
-We highly recommend it!
+ScotFestBC has been a terrific event for decades.
+If you like live music, cultural events, outdoor markets, athletic competitions, whisky and everything to do with Scotland, you’ll love this event, assuming it returns.
+We highly recommend it.

-To see what is where at the festival, click 2025 Festival Map.
+Click 2025 Festival Map to see what is where at the festival.

 Festival Admission